Syndicode

 Every type of business has its own financing needs.
 It’s also worth remembering that you should not just think about how to create a startup company but also how to run and grow it.
 Each task comes with its own expenses, which we’ll outline below.

-First, the costs you’ll incur before you even start a business include:
+First, the costs you’ll incur before you even start a startup include:

 • Business registration – $100-$2,000 in Europe and $40-$1,500 or more in the USA;